What's the best alternative to eBay?

 - Communication is key!
 Use the in-app messaging feature to respond to buyer queries and offers

 - Clean up your items and present them nicely in quality photographs: just because it’s preloved doesn’t mean it needs to look like it!
+In fact, using tools like an image brightener can significantly enhance the appeal of your product photos.

 - Stick to: First Come First Served.
 This is a tacit agreement on peer-to-peer platforms and keeps things fair.